intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Unary arithmetic operation on scalars and cooperative matrices.
 For integer and floating point input, the returned value has the same type as the operand.
-For complex input, the returned value has the underlying floating point type for ".abs", ".im", and ".re", and the returned value has the same type as the operand for ".neg" and ".conj".
+For complex input, the returned value has the component floating point type for ".abs", ".im", and ".re", and the returned value has the same type as the operand for ".neg" and ".conj".